stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 The latter, a _contract principal_, is encoded as a standard principal concatenated with a `(string-ascii 40)` *contract name* that identifies the code body.

-`principal-destruct` will decompose a principal into its component parts: either`{version-byte, hash-bytes}` for standard principals, or `{version-byte, hash-bytes, name}` for contract principals.
+`principal-destruct` will decompose a principal into its component parts.
+Standard principals will be decomposed into a tuple containing the **version byte** and **public key hash**.
+Decomposed contract principals contain the same data as standard principals, as well as a **name** element that contains the human-readable contract name part of the contract address.

 This method returns a `Response` that wraps this data as a tuple.